Updated February 2019

-If you are not based in Colorado, but have sales tax nexus in Colorado you are considered a Colorado “remote seller.”
+If you are not based in Colorado, but have sales tax nexus in Colorado you were once considered to be a Colorado “remote seller.”
 As a remote seller, you were required to collect “Retailer’s Use Tax” from Colorado buyers depending on the “ship to” location.
 This is now changing for remote sellers as they are now required to collect sales tax vs. use tax from buyers (unless you meet the state’s exemptions).

-Now, remote sellers must register for a new Sales Tax Permit
+Now, all sellers must register for a new Sales Tax Permit

-Out-of-state businesses that meet Colorado’s economic nexus threshold must close their Retailer’s use Permit and get a state of Colorado Sales Tax license in order to continue complying with Colorado Sales Tax law.
+Businesses owners who were once considered remote sellers but now meet Colorado’s physical or economic nexus threshold must close their Retailer’s Use Permit and get a state of Colorado Sales Tax license in order to continue complying with Colorado Sales Tax law.

 To close your account: